TonioElPuebloSchool/Time_Series_Analysis/README.md

 - Plotting predictions
 ```

-Based on this, the notebook
+Based on this, here is the structure of the notebook :

 - Import Libraries/Data
 - **Manual** Decomposition